 Visual Arts students need to participate in the College Student Resource Scheme as they use a number of textbooks.
-Students must have access to IPADS and teams as work is submitted digitally.
+Students must bring their charged iPad to every lesson as their assessment is submitted digitally.

 Students who are proud of their work can be expected to display their work at art/s exhibitions.
 Viewing visual arts works in galleries, street art and online is essential to learning in Art in order to respond to quality works, and to inform students' own creative practice.
 Students will be invited to participate in excursions each semester.
 These may cost between \$15 - \$50 dollars depending on ticket price and the cost of transport.